 IV.
 How Do I Receive My Travel Funds?

 For Students: All scholarship awards must be processed via Payroll.
 Once an award letter is received, you will be provided with instructions and forms to complete the Payroll process.
 Paperwork submitted by the 1st of the month will generally be processed by the end of the month, while paperwork submitted after the 1st will be processed at the end of the subsequent month.
 Please allow four to six weeks for processing.
 Please note that all such timelines are an approximation and that students may have to wait longer periods of time depending on individual financial circumstances.

-For Residents: In order to receive your GHI funding, you must contact your residency program coordinator to discuss the required steps for the reimbursement process and fill out the appropriate paperwork for the GME office.
+For Residents: In order to receive your GHE funding, you must contact your residency program coordinator to discuss the required steps for the reimbursement process and fill out the appropriate paperwork for the GME office.

-Global Health Initiative awards are distributed as a reimbursement for residents.
+Global Health Experience awards are distributed as a reimbursement for residents.
 Allowable expense categories for reimbursement include:

 - Market rate international ticket (coach class)